Are you unknowingly making these common vacuuming mistakes every time you clean?

 4. Not adjusting the attachment for different surfaces

 When finding ways to reduce dust in your home and keep it as clean as possible, consider the various surfaces where dust collects.
-The way you tackle your curtains will be completely different to how you clean your countertops, the same goes for the surfaces you vacuum.
+The way you tackle your curtains will be completely different to how you clean your countertops, and the same goes for the surfaces you vacuum.

 Consider this when vacuuming your mattress or cleaning a velvet sofa because both require an upholstery attachment.